 Continuous design (desktop version)

-Length of video calls and % of calls that are extended
+Measure the length of video calls and % of calls that are extended

-Which features are most and least used
+Check which features the are most and least used

-The ratio of video calls that result in a physical date vs. first dates prior to video feature
+Measure the ratio of video calls that result in a physical date vs. first dates prior to video feature